MicrosoftDocs/win32/desktop-src/uxguide/mess-error.md

 **Main instructions**

 -   **Use the main instruction to describe the problem in clear, plain, specific language.**
--   **Be concise—use only a single, complete sentence.** Pare the main instruction down to the essential information.
+-   **Be concise use only a single, complete sentence.** Pare the main instruction down to the essential information.
 You can leave the subject implicit if it is your program or the user.
 Include the reason for the problem if you can do so concisely.
 If you must explain anything more, use a supplemental instruction.

 **Incorrect:**